bhobert/Zernike-Creator-and-Decomposer-Toolbox/README.md

 This code was generated at the Optical Diagnostics Lab at the New York Institute of Technology.

 Please cite this code as:
 [X] Hobert, Brianna (2026).
-Zernike Creator and Decomposer Toolbox MATLAB Central File Exchange.
+Zernike Creator and Decomposer Toolbox Github/MATLAB Central File Exchange.
 Retrieved Month DD, YYYY.

+Acknowledgements:
+Beta tested by Jared Plotkin, Avinash Somwaru, Sean Peters, and Jim Scire.

 ***